-- Watch: NOAA Marine Debris Program videos - What is Marine Debris? - What are some impacts of marine debris? - What are some things we can do to reduce marine debris? - Watch & Do: "Rubber Band Game" - Did you escape from the marine debris? - Can animals who are entangled in marine debris still be affected even if they escape? - How so? - Watch: "Crab Pot Videos" - Why are abandoned crab pots dangerous to wildlife? - Why did the watermen want to help remove the crab pots? - Do: Look through the "NC Marine Debris Strategic Plan" document - What are the main goals laid out in the plan? - What are some ways that you can become involved in reducing marine debris along our coast? - Optional: Walk around your yard to collect and throw away any trash you may see.
+- Watch: NOAA Marine Debris Program videos

+- What is Marine Debris?

+- What are some impacts of marine debris?

+- What are some things we can do to reduce marine debris?

+- Watch & Do: "Rubber Band Game"

+- Did you escape from the marine debris?

+- Can animals who are entangled in marine debris still be affected even if they escape?

+- How so?

+- Watch: "Crab Pot" Videos

+- Why are abandoned crab pots dangerous to wildlife?

+- Why did the watermen want to help remove the crab pots?

+- Watch: Boys & Girls Club Public Service Announcement

+- What are some ways we can help keep the water and beach clean?

+Optional: Walk around your yard to collect and throw away any trash you may see.
 Download and use the Marine Debris Tracker App to record data on your findings.
 Be sure to practice safe social distancing and stay at least 6 feet away from others.
 Use the "Marine Quest- Turtle Trash Collectors" program to submit photos of trash you find for badges.